AElfProject/AElf/docs/resources/cli/methods.md

 AElf [Info]: DApp server is listening on port 40334
 ```

-This server use Socket.io to listen on local port `35443` and you can use [aelf-bridge](https://github.com/AElfProject/aelf-bridge) to connect to this server like this.
+This server uses Socket.io to listen on local port `35443` and you can use [aelf-bridge](https://github.com/AElfProject/aelf-bridge) to connect to this server like this:

 ```javascript
 import AElfBridge from 'aelf-bridge';